grapoza/vue-tree/docsrc/demos.md

 <!--- -------------------------------------------------------------------------------------- --->
 ### A Basic Tree

-The most basic use of the treeview consists of giving it some data and letting the tree populate the model with the default tree node properties, which it does by adding a `treeNodeSpec` property to each object in the hierarchy.
-This can be useful if you have a model and want it in a treeview, and also don't care if the treeview modifies that data.
-If you don't want the treeview to modify your data at all, you'll need to make a copy first and provide that to the treeview.
+The most basic use of the tree view consists of giving it some data and letting the tree populate the model with the default tree node properties, which it does by adding a `treeNodeSpec` property to each object in the hierarchy.
+This can be useful if you have a model and want it in a tree view, and also don't care if the tree view modifies that data.
+If you don't want the tree view to modify your data at all, you'll need to make a copy first and provide that to the tree view.

 ```{=html5}
 <details>